-This 59-second, week-in-review module delivers an international perspective on the 2020 elections to your audiences.
+This week-in-review module delivers an international perspective on the 2020 elections to your audiences.

 How is the U.S. presidential election being reported on, discussed and commented on in countries like China, Russia, France, Germany and the UK?
 The BBC World Service brings you Global View on 2020.

-Produced by the BBC Partner Production Hub, Global View on 2020 utilizes media insights from BBC Monitoring, and leverages access to 43 language services, local sources and an unrivaled understanding of the world's media.
+Produced by the BBC Partner Hub, Global View on 2020 utilizes media insights from BBC Monitoring, and leverages access to 43 language services, local sources and an unrivaled understanding of the world's media and social media.

-Included in your BBC World Service affiliation fee and offered through November 2020 (possible expansion beyond).
+Included with your APM affiliation fee with our FY21 open portfolio and offered through 2020 (with possible expansion beyond).

 Rob Hugh-Jones and Rich Preston